-If you prefer an online appointment, you can use the app “KRY”.
+If you prefer an online appointment, you can use the app or web application “Dein Arzt Digital”.
 This option is free of charge and easy to use.
-Just download the app and enter your personal insurance and medical information.
-You can then make an online appointment.
+Just download the app or register at

-Free prescriptions are not possible via KRY but Merck BKK will reimburse you for the cost of your prescription medicines at the contract rates.
+Free prescriptions are not possible via Dein Arzt Digital but Merck BKK will be happy to check the reimburse fpr your prescription medicines at the contract rates.

 Doctors only have a limited number of appointments.
 If a loss of quality is expected by admitting more patients, new patients may be rejected.